 And that is just in interpersonal relationships on the individual level, let alone the widespread harassment prominent figures undergo if they dare cross the PC Line.

 Yet even now, the mainstream media maintains a chokehold on what they want you to know and what they don’t want you to know.

 - With the Obama candidacy, it was blatantly obvious that every news network and every mainstream newspaper desperately wanted Obama in the White House.

-- As blatant as their adoration of Obama was, the media's support of Hillary Clinton is even more appalling.
+- As blatant as their adoration of Obama was, the media's support of Hillary Clinton was even more appalling.
 She actually has a well-documented, extremely public, and ugly record that shows her to be a sociopath at worst and a malignant narcissist at best.
 Yet mainstream media consistently portrays her in the best possible light.

 - Generally, interviews and talk shows cherry-pick their guests, then manipulate their discussions and edit their tapes to show Left-leaning views in the best light and Right-leaning views in the worst light.

 - The mainstream coverage of Israel is appalling as endless examples show.